-Vitalyst Health Foundation and the Arizona Partnership for Healthy Communities have selected five new projects to form the 2019-2020 Live Well Arizona Incubator cohort.
+Vitalyst Health Foundation and Arizona Partnership for Healthy Communities have selected five new projects to form the 2019-2020 Live Well Arizona Incubator cohort.
 Acting on a large body of research that our greatest predictor of differences in health and well-being is zip code, both organizations are teaming up for the Incubator in order to help stimulate geographically-based health improvement across Arizona.

 From improving access to health care services in rural communities to providing safe spaces for LGBTQ+ youth, the Incubator’s primary purpose is to catalyze place-based, cross-sector collaborations that tackle opportunities to improve community well-being and health.
 By pairing projects with an experienced coach who guides them over eight to ten months as they address a location-based health concern, they will develop solutions that will bring together people from many industries and interests to address the underlying causes of ill-health in their community, rather than merely the symptoms.